NREL/MATBOX_Microstructure_analysis_toolbox/Data_example/README.md

 ![3D view of numerically generated microstructures](https://github.com/NREL/MATBOX_Microstructure_analysis_toolbox/blob/master/Data_example/Numerically%20generated/Image.png)

-*You can visualize these tif files using the Microstructure and results visualizatrion module.*
+*You can visualize these tif files using the Microstructure visualizatrion module.*
 *Alternatively, you can use open source software ImageJ (or Fiji): https://imagej.net/Welcome*